Prithvika07/Networkwalks-internship-project1/README.md

 5. Connect the Kali Linux virtual machine to the configured virtual network.
 6. Start Kali Linux and check the network interface.
 7. Configure the required network settings.
+8. Test the connection to verify that the network is working correctly.

 ## 🔍 Network Testing and Validation